 After successful registration the Home / Information page opens.

-The selected operating mode defines the view of the page and the components of the web-based interface.
+Figure 18.
+The general information page.

 The web-based interface of the router is multilingual.
 If you need to select another language for the web-based interface, place the mouse pointer over the English caption in the top part of the page and select a language from the menu displayed.